brglng/syncthing-openwrt/README.md

 2. Download and extract the tarball, and copy the syncthing binary to `/usr/bin` or any other location that are in your `PATH` environment variable.
-(Please replace the URL and file names with the latest version.)
+(Please replace the URL and file names with the latest version.
+   You can find the link on https://syncthing.net)
    ```shell
    $ curl -khttps://github.com/syncthing/syncthing/releases/download/v0.11.9/syncthing-linux-arm-v0.11.9.tar.gz
    $ tar -zxf syncthing-linux-arm-v0.11.9.tar.gz